ps-feng/unofficial-cuentica-api/README.md

 3. **Postman Collection Generation**:
    - The final Postman collection was generated using Cursor with Claude 3.5 Sonnet

+4. **MCP Server Implementation**:
+   - An MCP (Model Context Protocol) server was created to expose the Cuentica API to LLMs
+   - The server enables direct API interaction through LLM tools for a more seamless experience
+   - Authentication is handled via environment variable

 ## Features

 - Converts HTML documentation to clean Markdown format